For admission to graduate education programs:

 - Evidence appropriate dispositions necessary for becoming a professional educator who can successfully teach all students in inclusive classrooms.
 Applicants who lack necessary dispositions may be counseled to choose another profession.

-- Attend an orientation session.
+- Attend a mandatory orientation session.

 - Submit an acceptable writing-on-demand sample.
 If the sample does not meet the acceptable criteria, the candidate is required to attend remedial sessions in the writing lab.